 Lost and Found:

-Our lost and found box is located in the multi-purpose room.
-Please try and mark your child’s clothing before they wear it to school.
-Each year we collect a large amount of unclaimed items which are simply left at school.
+Our lost and found is located in front of the school.
+Please write your child’s name on their clothing before they wear it to school.
+Each year we collect a large amount of unclaimed items which are left at school.
 If your child loses an article or item, please check the lost and found box first.
-Thank you for your help and support.
 All unclaimed lost and found items will be given to a local charity at the end of each trimester.

-Students are responsible for the cost of replacing all lost or damaged texts and library books.
-Please help your child(ren) develop a sense of pride in their school materials which encourages them to take care of the items.
+Students are responsible for the cost of replacing all lost or damaged texts, library books, and technology.
+Please help your child(ren) develop a sense of pride in their school materials which encourages them to take care of their items.

-Radios, skate boards, trading cards, walkman, etc., are not allowed at school.
+Stuffed animals, nail polish, stickers, fidgets, pop-its, Pokemon cards, tennis balls, footballs, and so forth are not allowed at school.
 These items can be disruptive in and out of class and many times they get lost or damaged.
-We do not want students upset due to the lose or damage of an expensive item.
+We do not want students upset due to the lose or damage of an item.
 Please help us enforce this policy.
 Primary students need the permission of their instructors before bringing such items to school for sharing.

 During inclement weather, students arriving at school in the morning will go into the Multi-Purpose Room (MPR).
 Supervision will be available.
 We ask that students not stand in the rain waiting for the bells to ring.
-During inclement weather students will eat in the MPR and be dismissed to their classrooms.
+During inclement weather students will eat in the MPR and be dismissed to their classrooms for recess.

 School Safety Procedures: